 How to Use Triadic Colors in Photography

-To use a triadic color scheme successfully, the colors should be carefully balanced.
-Let one color dominate and use the two others for accent.
+To use a triadic color scheme properly, the colors should be in careful balance.
+One color is dominant, while the other two colors support.

 Balance is something you should create in every photo and the best way to learn is by practicing and looking at the work of famous photographers.